Fraktality/Destructor/README.md

 Finalizes items that have been added and removes all items from the Destructor.
 The finalizers are defined for various types as follows:
 - `Function`: Calls the function.
-- `Thread`: Cancels via task.cancel.
+- `Thread`: Cancels the thread via task.cancel.
 - `Instance`: Calls :Destroy().
 - `RBXScriptConnection`: Calls :Disconnect().